Ewa6/quoteable-service/docs/index.md

 layout: page
 ---

-# Quoteable API
+# Quoteable Service

-Welcome to the Quoteable API!
+Welcome to the Quoteable Service!
 This API allows you to store and retrieve user data along with their favorite quotes.
-With Quateable API, you can create apps that give your users a daily dose of inspiration and vitamin Q!
+With Quoteable Service, you can create apps that give your users a daily dose of inspiration and vitamin Q!
 You can choose the quotes from three topic areas:

 * Love
 * Health
 * Helping Others

-The Quoteable API has two main resources: subscribers and quotes.
+The Quoteable Service has two main resources: `subscribers` and `quotes`.

 ## Use cases

-Use the Quoteable API to enrich your applications with a daily dose inspiration.
-Quoteable API is great for:
+Use the Quoteable Service to enrich your applications with a daily dose inspiration.
+Quoteable Service is great for:

 * **Motivational apps**: Deliver a new inspirational quote to users each day, tailored to their chosen topic areas.
 * **Personalized dashboards**: Integrate user-specific quotes into personalized dashboards or homepages.